OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 This sample uses a Blazor Webassembly file that runs cross-platform in various browsers supporting WASM (Webassembly).
 The Blazor WASM App demonstrates some basic Word functions using paragraphs and content controls including event handlers.

 The purpose of this sample is to show you how to build and interact with the Blazor, C# and JavaScript Interop options.
 If you're looking for more examples of interacting with Word and Office JS APIs, see [Script Lab](https://aka.ms/getscriptlab).

+We now added interop examples to trigger Add-in Commands from the Ribbon to interact with the Word Document.

 ### Blazor pages